kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 **S3 Select and Glacier Select****: Query subset of S3 data in place using SQL.
 Can be performed on uncompressed csv files.

+**S3 Object Lambda**
+- Allows additional custom processing, such as PII redaction, to data retrieved from S3 objects through Lambda functions.
+- Enables dynamic data transfomrations in response to S3 GET requests -> redact on-the-fly, no need to maintain extra data copies
+- Efficient way of providing differentiated data access based on user access levels.

 ### Elastic Block Storage (EBS)

-- Network “USB stick” attached to instance while they run - uses network so can have latency
+- Network “USB stick” attached to EC2 instances while they run - uses network so can have latency
+- DOES NOT WORK WITH LAMBDA
 - Can persist data after termination
 - Only mount to one instance at a time, bound to one AZ
 - Move across AZs using snapshots